Public Records Access Guidelines

 1. DPR is required to produce a copy of an electronic record and the record is one that is produced only at otherwise regularly scheduled intervals; or

 2. DPR is required to perform data compilation, extraction, or programming to produce the record.

-The usual cost of obtaining electronic copies on a CD is one dollar ($1).
+The usual cost of obtaining electronic copies on a CD is five dollar ($5).

 WHAT WILL DPR'S RESPONSE TO A RECORDS REQUEST INCLUDE?